realm/realm-dotnet/examples/OfflineLogin.md

-# Offline synced realm in the .NET Realm SDK #
+# Offline synced realm in the .NET Realm SDK

 With MongoDB Realm offline-first capabilities, it is always possible to read and write to the database even when using Device Sync, independently from the connection status of the app.
 In this small article, we are going to see how to open a synced realm depending on the situation in the .NET Realm SDK

 There are two methods in the .NET Realm SDK that can be used to open a Realm: `Realm.GetInstance` (synchronously) and `Realm.GetInstanceAsync` (asynchronously).
 The two methods not only differ in asynchronicity, but have a different behavior when used to open a synced realm.
+We will first take a look at those two methods on their own, then show a recommended flow for opening a realm.

-### GetInstance ###
+#### GetInstance

 This method will return as soon as the realm has been opened.
-For this reason, this method is the recommended one to use in the majority of application, as it works independently from the connection status.
+For this reason, this method can be safely used in the the majority of the application, as it works independently from the connection status.
 Once the realm has been opened, it will continue to synchronize in the background.

-### GetInstanceAsync ###
+#### GetInstanceAsync

 This method will complete after the realm has been opened and is fully synchronized.
 For this reason, this method is recommended to use only when it is essential to work with a fully synchronized realm, for example just after the first login of the user on a freshly installed application.